Skip to main content

 Wednesday, August 15, 2007

-(Okmulgee) – Oklahoma State University - Okmulgee will hold its Summer 2007 Graduation Ceremony on Friday, August 24 at 7:30 p.m. in Covelle Hall on the university’s campus.
 More than 340 students will receive degrees.
-The guest speaker is Glen Johnson, Chancellor of the Oklahoma State System of Higher Education.
+The guest speaker is Glen Johnson, chancellor of the Oklahoma State System of Higher Education.
 The student response speakers are Charles Young, who is graduating with an Associate in Applied Science in Engineering Graphics & Design Drafting Technology, and Oscar Olivas, who is graduating with an Associate in Applied Science in Komatsu Heavy Equipment Technology.

 The academic divisions are hosting receptions before or after the graduation ceremonies.
 The times and locations of the receptions are listed below.

-Charles says the experience he gained as a student at OSU-Okmulgee is something he never would have obtained anywhere else.
-“My educational experience at OSU-Okmulgee has not only changed my life, but it has affected everyone else around me.
-Not only have I gained a college education, it also has transformed me into a person who is ready to enter the workforce and be a productive employee.
-I now have the experience, knowledge, and connections that I need to take on the world!”
+“My educational experience at OSU-Okmulgee has not only changed my life but also affected everyone else around me," Young said.
+"Not only have I gained a college education, but it has also transformed me into a person ready to enter the workforce and be a productive employee.
+I now have the experience, knowledge, and connections to take on the world!”

-Oscar Olivas, who is from Cananea, Mexico, earned an Associate in Applied Science from OSU-Okmulgee’s Komatsu Heavy Equipment Technology program.
+Olivas, who is from Cananea, Mexico, earned an Associate in Applied Science from OSU-Okmulgee’s Komatsu Heavy Equipment Technology program.
 His employer in Mexico, Road Machinery Company, made it possible for him to come to Oklahoma to complete the program.
-Oscar says he took that as a way to achieve his dreams.
+Olivas says he took that as a way to achieve his dreams.

-Oscar plans to continue to upgrade his skills and abilities through all the opportunities when he returns to work at Road Machinery.
+Olivas plans to continue to upgrade his skills and abilities through all the opportunities when he returns to work at Road Machinery.

 Division Receptions